Top of Page

 Make the Most of the Dash/Ashley Kaye Hess Changing Lives Scholarship

-Overview: This scholarship is provided in memory of Ashley Kaye Hess, who was a treasured part of the NSU SLP Student body in 2015-2016.
+Overview: This scholarship is provided in memory of Ashley Kaye Hess, who was a treasured part of the NSU SLP student body in 2015-2016.
 Many people knew and loved Ashley Kaye Hess, a cheerleader, dancer, and NSU speech-language pathology master’s candidate, before she was killed in a tragic car accident on May 14, 2016 at the age of 28.

 The award shall be used only to provide tuition assistance toward courses in the NSU MS-SLP program.